Vision Transformer for femur fracture classification: Materials and methods

 \subsection{Training, Framework and Evaluation}

-From the initial dataset, 15\% of images for each class where kept apart for testing, resulting in a test set of 91 images of type \textit{A1}, 94 type \textit{A2}, 25 type \textit{A3}, 90 type \textit{B1}, 49 type \textit{B2}, 16 type \textit{B3}, and 282 \textit{Unbroken} femur.
-The remaining images were then split into 85\% for training and 15\% for validation.
+From the initial dataset, 15\% of images for each class where kept apart for testing, resulting in a test set of 91 images of type \textit{A1}, 94 type \textit{A2}, 25 type \textit{A3}, 90 type \textit{B1}, 49 type \textit{B2}, 16 type \textit{B3}, and 282 \textit{Unbroken} femur, and 15\% for validation.
+The remaining 70\% images were used for training.
 The networks were then trained for 40 epochs using \textit{Early Stopping} with a patience of 10 epochs.
 We used Keras \cite{chollet_keras_2015}, an open-source neural-network library written in Python, running on top of TensorFlow \cite{martin_abadi_tensorflow_2015}, on Windows 10 Pro with NVIDIA Quadro RTX 6000.
 For each network, the macro and weighted accuracy was computed.
 Then, the performance for single classes was measured using precision, recall and F1-score.
 Performance of the specialists with and without the system was computed using an online survey (Forms, Microsoft Corporation, Redmond USA) and was measured using accuracy.
+In this case the accuracy was a reliable metric as the dataset used was balanced.
 Firstly, 11 specialists (7 residents and 4 radiologists) evaluated 150 hips without the help of the neural network.
+The CAD tool was designed to suggest the fracture classification for the proposed image, the confidence level in percentage points and the attention map.
 This set of images was taken from the test dataset, and therefore not involved in the training process for obtaining comparable results.
 Fourteen days later, in order to produce unbiased results, the evaluation was made again but this time the specialist could consult the prediction of the ViT and the probability that the network assigned to each class.